 Top: President Jonathan; NSA, Dasuki; and Defence Chief, Badeh.
 Bottom: PDP Chair, Mua’zu; Air Chief, Amosu; and Clark.

-The polls were billed for February 14 (presidential and National Assembly) and February 28 (governorship and House of Assembly).
+According to SUNDAY PUNCH, The polls were billed for February 14 (presidential and National Assembly) and February 28 (governorship and House of Assembly).

 Jonathan, candidate of the Peoples Democratic Party, is contesting against retired Gen. Muhammadu Buhari of the All Progressive Congress and 12 other candidates at the presidential poll.